'Supernatural' star Jared Padalecki arrested at Austin bar

 The assistant manager escorted him outside the bar, where Padalecki eventually slapped him, police said.
 He then punched the general manager in the face, causing his eyebrow to bleed, according to the affidavit.

-An employee who spoke with officers said Padaleck was "the antagonist one hundred percent," the affidavit said.
+An employee who spoke with officers said Padalecki was "the antagonist one hundred percent," the affidavit said.

 RELATED: